kstenerud/dogma/kbnf.md

 A shift multiplies (shift left) or divides (shift right) the left side of the operation by 2 to the power of the right side.
 Shift has special rules:

 * Both operands must be integers, and the operation produces an integer.
-* A division that results in a value greater than -1 and less than 1 is clamped to 0.
+* Any fractional amount resulting from the division is discarded (the result is always an integer).
 * Shifting by a negative amount inverts the operation (i.e. `x >> -5` becomes `x << 5`).